Victory: Court Orders Reinstatement of Scott McConnell

 CIR filed suit in the Supreme Court of the State of New York County of Onondaga on behalf of Scott.
 The complaint charges Dr. Leogrande, Dr. Smarelli (Provost), and Professor Trabucco in their official and personal capacities with violating McConnell’s constitutionally protected free speech rights and his rights to due process under New York State law.
 CIR asked that McConnell be reinstated at Le Moyne and that the college be enjoined from further suppression of speech based solely on the point of view.

 - Detailed complaint

 Political liberalism once championed the First Amendment; now it views free speech as a potential threat to efforts to promote a supportive, diverse, sensitive, and non-hostile environment.
 Efforts to suppress campus speech have taken a new and alarming turn.
-Increasingly, schools now advance the free speech right of an institutional to promote a single, favored perspective.
-On the basis of this right, schools now remove students (and even faculty members) who appear to deviate from what the schools self-servingly characterize as a “mainstream” view.
+Increasingly, schools now advance the free speech right of an institution to promote a single, favored perspective.
+On the basis of this right, schools now remove students (and even faculty members) who appear to deviate from what the schools characterize as a “mainstream” view.
 In this way, schools are able to cloak the suppression of speech behind the purported right of the institution to express a distinctive point of view.

-It is important to counter the bizarre view that the First Amendment protects an expressive right to enforce a single, acceptable point of view.
+It is important to counter the view that the First Amendment protects an expressive right to enforce a single, acceptable point of view.
 Fortunately, there is a long line of cases that holds that the First Amendment protects the academic freedom of students not administrators.
 Among those precedents is CIR’s 1995 victory in Rosenberger v .
 Rector and Visitors of the University of Virginia.

 CIR has a strong record defending the First Amendment rights of students and professors on campus.
 CIR’s free speech victories in the federal courts have made it harder for school officials to censure students and professors merely because someone finds their viewpoint offensive.